nordic-institute/X-Road/doc/security_server_sidecar_security_guide.md

 Docker's data directory is located at `/var/lib/docker`.
 This directory could fill up quickly causing both Docker and the host to become unusable.

-By default, `/var/lib/docker` directory is mounted usually under the / or /var partitions on the host.
+By default, `/var/lib/docker` directory is usually mounted under the `/` or `/var` partitions on the host.
 To ensure proper isolation, it’s a good idea to create a separate partition for this directory.

 For a Linux host new installation, you should create a separate partition for the `/var/lib/docker` mount point.
 For Linux hosts that have already been installed, you should use the Logical Volume Manager (LVM) within Linux to create a new partition.